 - Vendor Agreements – updating existing arrangements with third party subprocessors to ensure GDPR compliance as well as vetting new subprocessors; and

-- Security – ensuring continued use of adequate security measures to safeguard any data collected and processed on systems owned or managed by Vungle.
+- Security – ensuring continued use of adequate security measures to safeguard any data collected and processed on systems owned or managed by Liftoff.

-Vungle is headquartered in the United States, but has offices in the EU and its technology is incorporated in mobile applications that have users in the EEA.
-Therefore, Vungle will process personal data that originates from the EEA on its servers and facilities in the United States.
+Liftoff is headquartered in the United States, but has offices in the EU and its technology is incorporated in mobile applications that have users in the EEA.
+Therefore, Liftoff will process personal data that originates from the EEA on its servers and facilities in the United States.

 The GDPR replicates the Data Protection Directive restrictions on transferring data outside the EEA.
 Transfers are permitted only if certain safeguards are in place, such as by self-certifying to the EU-US Privacy Shield.
-Accordingly, Vungle is in the process of certifying to the EU-US Privacy Shield to protect all transfers of non-HR European data to Vungle in the US.
+Accordingly, Liftoff is in the process of certifying to the EU-US Privacy Shield to protect all transfers of non-HR European data to Liftoff in the US.

-Go to My Account in your publisher platform and select the Overview tab
+Go to My Account in the Publisher dashboard and select the Overview tab.

 Scroll down to Legitimate Interest to enable or disable it.